jwikman/nab-al-tools/README.md

 ### Other Features

+#### NAB: Suggest ToolTips

+Inserts a ToolTip stub on page fields and actions.
+The stub will be commented out and needs to be reviewed, updated and un-commented manually.
+This function only works when you're in a file that has a Page och Page extension object No ToolTips will be added on fields on NavigatePages or API pages

+#### NAB: Show next suggested ToolTip

+Shows the next ToolTip stub in the current Page or PageExtension.
+Default shortcut Ctrl+Alt+P

-#### NAB: Uninstall dependendent apps
+#### NAB: Uninstall dependent apps

-Uninstalls dependant apps through PowerShell.
+Uninstalls dependent apps through PowerShell.
 Useful if you cannot install your app due to dependencies.

 Only works for local installations, not Docker, not Saas Sandbox.